- Emergency Preparedness Basics

 - Wildfire Planning

 Natural disasters affect every area of America, and no home is immune to the threat of emergencies.
 These disasters can threaten your property, even your life.
-But there are simple steps you can take to protect your home and family in the event of an emergency.
+But there are simple steps you can take to protect your home and family in the event of an emergency whether or not you have a home warranty.
 We’ll share expert tips for preparing your home to survive tornadoes, hurricanes, earthquakes, wildfires, and floods.
 Being prepared for natural disasters and emergencies can protect your property — and it just might save your life.
 Be ready by following our guide to natural disaster preparedness.

 For any emergency, you’ll need the basics: a plan and an emergency kit.
 Be ready for natural disasters with these tips that apply for any emergency.